Kristen Bell: Background

-Bell stated that she did not like her first name at the age of four.
-Bell's mother convinced her to go by her middle name, Anne, instead; she used the name Annie until high school.
+At the age of four, Bell said that she did not like her first name, so her mother encouraged her to use her middle name, Anne, which she used until she attended high school.
 Just before her first year of high school, Bell's parents decided to remove her from the public school system.
-She attended Shrine Catholic High School in nearby Royal Oak, where she took part in the drama and music club.
-Before attending Shrine, she attended Burton Elementary School and Norup Middle School (now known as Norup International School), a part of the Berkley School District.
-During her time at the school, she won the starring role in the school's 1997 production of The Wizard of Oz, as Dorothy Gale, and also appeared in productions of Fiddler on the Roof (1995), Lady, Be Good (1996), and Li'l Abner (1998).
-In 1998, the year she graduated, Bell was named the yearbook's "Best Looking Girl" by senior class vote.
+She attended Shrine Catholic High School in nearby Royal Oak, where she was in the drama and music clubs.
+Before going to Shrine Catholic, she was a student at Burton Elementary School in Huntington Woods.
+At Shrine, she won the starring role in the school's 1997 production of The Wizard of Oz as Dorothy Gale, and appeared in productions of Fiddler on the Roof (1995), Lady, Be Good (1996), and Li'l Abner (1998).
+In 1998, the year she graduated, she was named the yearbook's "Best Looking Lil' Lady" via a senior class vote.

-Shortly after her high school graduation, Bell moved to New York City to attend New York University's Tisch School of the Arts, studying musical theater.
-In 2002, during her senior year, Bell left a few credits shy of graduating to take a role in the Broadway musical version of The Adventures of Tom Sawyer.
+Shortly after her high school graduation, Bell moved to Manhattan to attend New York University's Tisch School of the Arts, studying musical theater.
+She left about six credits shy of graduating to play in a Broadway musical saying in an interview with IVillage, "You get to the point where you don't need a degree to be an actor."